Amazing Facts About the 5 senses of Babies: When Do Your Babies Show Their First Toothless Smile?

-The baby continues to grow and develop reflexes such as being able to lift his or her head for a longer period with the support of the mother.
+The Baby continues to grow and develop reflexes, such as being able to lift his or her head for a longer period with the support of the mother.
 At this pace, babies are expected to show their first toothless smiles relatively.
 Babies tend to smile when they see someone/something that pleases them like seeing their mother.
-Babies are prone to lift their head longer and use their arms for support.
+Babies are prone to lift their heads longer and use their arms for support.

-Babies in their two months have improved their vision span to 18 inches they could clearly see the face of their mothers when she breastfeeds them and your actions you take nearby your baby.
+Babies in their two months have improved their vision span to 18 inches.
+They could see the face of their mothers when she breastfeeds them and your actions you take nearby your Baby.

 Babies hearing also have improved at this pace.
 They like listening to their parents’ voices and react to them by showing relaxed expressions like smiling.

 At this pace, the sense of touch of your baby continues to develop.
 He/she will enjoy playing any material or stuffed toys placed at his or her hand.
 Your Baby’s sensitive skin may respond to your gentle touch through giggling and through showing expressions that show approval.
 Babies may now differentiate the different texture of toys put in his or her hands and may distinguish hard things from soft things.